 Juris Doctor Program

 Cardozo offers a traditional three-year program leading to the degree of Juris Doctor (J.D.).
 The program of study consists of 84 credits completed in three years.
-Students in the Alternative Entry Program can complete the six semesters in two and one-half calendar years.

 The first-year program consists of 30 credits, all in required courses.
 Second- and third-year courses are largely elective.
 However, all students must take Professional Responsibility, Advanced Legal Research, and one course that involves a substantial written project.
 In addition, students must meet minimal distribution requirements, taking at least two courses in each of three categories: Law and the Regulatory State, Private Ordering Through Law, and Adjudication and Systems of Justice, as well as one course of a jurisprudential, international, or comparative nature.